 Dr Sarah Burkart is a Postdoctoral Research Fellow within the Arnold Childhood Obesity Initiative at the University of South Carolina.
 Her research aims to examine the complex interplay between the home environment and children’s sleep, which ultimately impacts childhood obesity.
 She completed her MS, MPH, and PhD at the University of Massachusetts Amherst, where she focused on developing classroom-based physical activity programs to enhance preschool children’s health and academic behaviors.
 Sarah is co-chair of the NESI Networking Team.

 Dr Gwenn Porter is a postdoctoral research associate at the University of Nebraska Medical Center in Omaha, Nebraska, USA.
 She aims to implement effective weight management and chronic disease prevention interventions into typical practice through clinical and community partnerships.
 She holds a BS in Kinesiology from The Pennsylvania State University and an MS in Kinesiology from the University of Illinois at Urbana-Champaign.
-Gwenn is a member of the NESI Networking Team.
+Gwenn is co-chair of the NESI Networking Team.